Try voice dialogue (fst)

 <eps> #

-When you use the empty string <eps> at the third field (input), the action is executed immediately.
-For instance, you can start both speech synthesis and motion at the same time as shown below.
+If you use the empty symbol <eps> as a condition, that action executes immediately without any condition.
+For example, you can start speech and play a motion at the same time like this:

-You can also use <eps> in the output to have no output.
+You can also use <eps> in the output to indicate no output.

 0 s1 <eps> STAGE|images/floor_green.png,images/back_white.png